triton-inference-server/server/README.rst

 Roadmap
 -------

-The 20.05 release of Triton is on track for a late May release.
-The 20.05 release will consist of a single server/container that supports both the existing version 1 APIs and protocols and the new version 2 APIs and protocols.
+The 20.03.1 release of Triton consists of a single server/container that supports both the existing version 1 APIs and protocols and the new version 2 APIs and protocols.
 For version 2 the release is beta quality and includes the new `HTTP/REST and GRPC protocols
 <https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2>`_
 and corresponding new C++ and Python client libraries.
 Version 2 also includes a beta release of the new server C API defined in tritionserver.h.

-The 20.06 release of Triton will include two separate server containers:
+The upcoming 20.06 release of Triton will include two separate server
+containers:

 * A legacy V1 version of Triton will be released from the master-v1 branch.
 The NGC container for the V1 version of Triton will be